-In the current economic climate, debt and bankruptcy are increasingly common.
-They have serious implications and can undermine any financial settlement imposed by the court.
+Debt and bankruptcy are horrid things to go through, and they need to be managed carefully.
+Bankruptcy can undermine any financial settlement imposed by the court.
 This can have devastating consequences for the family involved.
-The risk of bankruptcy in the future must be considered when arriving at a financial settlement, and it is crucial to take specialist advice, and to act as soon as possible.
+The risk of bankruptcy in the future must be considered when reaching a settlement, and it is crucial to take specialist advice, and to act as soon as possible.

 Different problems occur if a spouse is made bankrupt before or after a divorce settlement.